-What does this mean?
+What does Zero Trust mean?
 Well it’s nothing to do with conspiracy theories, if that is what you are thinking.

 Cloud storage allows businesses to access their data from anywhere, allowing them to work from any location, with all their documents available to them.
 But how secure is that data?
 The answer is pretty secure, but there are weak points where your data would be susceptible to hackers.